Is there anything more iconic to November than the humble turkey?

 Although the president pardons just one turkey every year, after making this egg carton turkey craft, your classroom might just want to boycott all turkey-eating this Thanksgiving and make more turkey crafts!

-Add this STEAM project to your Thanksgiving STEM activities!
+Add this project to your Thanksgiving crafts this year!

 Egg Carton Thanksgiving Craft for Kids